Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Case Studies Qualitative Analysis

 \paragraph{\textbf{GPT-2}} Firstly, when considering the generations from GPT-2, the generation from the 2k training sample model does not demonstrate any clear phonetic patterns, with no prominent sound repetition present.
 However, some orthographic repetition can be observed, with "Chattanooga", "craft" and "scene" presenting 3 ways in which the graphemes <c> and <s> appear together (as <c> is often realized as \textipa{/s/}, like <s>, in words such as "celery").
-On the other hand, the 13k training sample generation presents a much better tongue-twister, demonstrating repetition of \textipa{/t/} in "\textit{\textbf{t}own of Cha\textbf{tt}anooga[...]
+On the other hand, the 13k training sample generation presents a much better tongue twister, demonstrating repetition of \textipa{/t/} in "\textit{\textbf{t}own of Cha\textbf{tt}anooga[...]
 Cha\textbf{tt}anooga's \textbf{t}aproom is filled with \textbf{t}apestries}".
 This is additionally complemented by the repetition of the affricate \textipa{/tS/} in the phrase "\textit{\textbf{Ch}attanooga's \textbf{ch}arm}".
-Whilst these tongue-twisters appear quite successful, it is hard to ignore the fact that in both instances the models have resorted to the repetition of very similar clauses/sentences.
-However, all in all, it would appear that GPT-2$_{\text{13k}}$ has successfully generated a tongue-twister that is largely grammatically coherent, demonstrates phonetic overlap, and is semantically related to the input (even if the rural nature of Chattanooga, a city in Tennessee, may be up for debate).
-Consequently, this first instance lends support to the proposed benefit of extended quantities of training data for the task of tongue-twister generation as provided by our extension of TwistList 1.0 into TwistList 2.0, due to GPT-2$_{\text{13k}}$ demonstrating better performance than GPT-2$_{\text{2k}}$.
-This finding also supports our claims that the proposed TwisterLister pipeline creates high-quality tongue-twisters for use as training data.
+Whilst these tongue twisters appear quite successful, it is hard to ignore the fact that in both instances the models have resorted to the repetition of very similar clauses/sentences.
+However, all in all, it would appear that GPT-2$_{\text{13k}}$ has successfully generated a tongue twister that is largely grammatically coherent, demonstrates phonetic overlap, and is semantically related to the input (even if the rural nature of Chattanooga, a city in Tennessee, may be up for debate).
+Consequently, this first instance lends support to the proposed benefit of extended quantities of training data for the task of tongue twister generation as provided by our extension of TwistList 1.0 into TwistList 2.0, due to GPT-2$_{\text{13k}}$ demonstrating better performance than GPT-2$_{\text{2k}}$.
+This finding also supports our claims that the proposed TwisterLister pipeline creates high-quality tongue twisters.